matter-labs/zksync-era/docs/advanced/pubdata.md

 Using data corresponding to these 4 facets, across all executed batches, we’re able to reconstruct the full state of L2.
 One thing to note is that the way that the data is represented changes in a pre-boojum and post-boojum zkSync Era.
-At a high level, in a pre-boojum era these are represented as separate fields while in boojum they will be packed into a single bytes array.
+At a high level, in a pre-boojum era these are represented as separate fields while in boojum they are packed into a single bytes array.

 > Note: Once 4844 gets integrated this bytes array will move from being part of the calldata to blob data.